willr42/coder-t2a2/README.md

 Users are how we represent the user in the app.
 The primary key is a surrogate key, an autoincrementing integer ID.
 They have a `full_name` field to store their personal information, which might be important for later expansion of the API or a frontend.
 They have an email for communicating with users, and a field called `expert` which determines whether they're able to make changes to the Plants database.

-A User can only have one Garden.
+A User can have many Gardens.
 Each Garden has a connection to the user that created it, and a `creation_date` to keep track of when it was created, a `garden_type` which represents what sort of Garden the user has (eg. "indoor", "outdoor" or even "terrarium") and a surrogate primary key.

 Plants are the main data being stored in the API, along with the Gardens and their connection to them.
 The Plant model contains a field of `name`, which represents the scientific name of the plant, and an array of strings called `common_name`.
 Arrays are a Postgres feature and allow us to store multiple strings in a singular field.
 Both `cycle` and `watering` are enums.
 This has the effect of limiting duplication and enforcing specific values at the database level.
 The primary key is the ubiquitous surrogate key.